LF,RF,DH - PIT

 Andrew McCutchen went 2-for-4 at the plate with a walk and a stolen base, scoring one of the Pirates' seven runs in their 7-5 victory over the Cardinals on Friday.

 The veteran outfielder has been a consistent presence in Pittsburgh's lineup this season, batting .278 with eight homers, seven steals, and 21 RBI through 50 games.
 While his strikeout rate remains a bit high, McCutchen's solid walk rate and above-average wOBA suggest he can continue to be a productive fantasy option moving forward.

-Andrew McCutchen went 1-for-4 with a home run and a RBI during Sunday's loss against the Mets.
+Andrew McCutchen went 2-for-5 with a home run, two runs scored, and an RBI in the 11-6 win.

 This performance adds to his season-long stats of eight home runs, 20 RBI, and a .269 batting average in 44 games played.
 Despite his age, McCutchen continues to be a valuable asset to the Pirates' lineup.

 Andrew McCutchen went 3-for-4 with a walk, contributing to the Pirates' 13-3 victory over the Diamondbacks on Friday.